September 2024, Part 2

 Retail price: US$330

-No explanation needed for why showerhead earrings are the best concept—I mean, just look at them!
-This piece was made for our group exhibition Serious Fun, curated by Kate Dannenberg and Elysse Bendillo.
-It opened September 1, 2024.
+No explanation needed for why showerhead earrings are the best concept—just look at them!
+This piece was made for the group exhibition Serious Fun, curated by Kate Dannenberg and Ellyse Bendillo.
+It opened September 1, 2024, and continues until October 15, 2024.

 Gallery: Four Gallery, Gothenburg, Sweden (click the gallery name to link to the website)